Variational Transfer Learning using Cross-Domain Latent Modulation: The Proposed Model

 Our proposed CDLM framework is shown in Fig.~\ref{fig:model_sche}.
 In the framework, we build the cross-domain generation by a unified inference model $\mathbf{E}_{\bm \phi}(\cdot)$ (as an implementation of the $f$ map) and a generative model for the desired domain $\mathbf{D}_{\bm \theta}(\cdot)$, e.g., the source domain in our model.
 A discriminator $\Xi$ is utilized for the adversarial training.
 We use the terms ``inference model'' and ``encoder'' for $\mathbf{E}_{\bm \phi}(\cdot)$, and ``generative model'' and ``decoder'' for $\mathbf{D}_{\bm \theta}(\cdot)$ interchangeably.

 As discussed in Section~\ref{subsec:ch4_transfer_latent_space}, under the variational framework, the domain information $\bm \Omega$ (here we remove the domain subscript for simplicity) is usually the Gaussian distribution parameters pair $(\bm \mu, \bm \sigma)$.
 Let $\bm h'$ be the flattened activations of the last convolution layer in $\mathbf{E}_{\bm \phi}$.
-Then, following the treatment in~\cite{Kingma2014}, $\bm \mu$ and $\bm \sigma$ can be obtained by $\bm \mu = \mathbf{W}_{\bm \mu}\bm h' + \bm b_{\bm \mu}$ and $\bm \sigma = \mathbf{W}_{\bm \sigma}\bm h' + \bm b_{\bm \sigma}$, where $\mathbf{W}_{\bm \mu}, \mathbf{W}_{\bm \sigma}, \bm b_{\bm \mu}, \bm b_{\bm \sigma}$ are the weights and biases for $\bm \mu$ and $\bm \sigma$.
+Then, following the treatment in~\cite{Kingma2014}, $\bm \mu$ and $\bm \sigma$ can be obtained by $\bm \mu = \mathbf{W}_{\bm \mu}\bm h' + \bm b_{\bm \mu}$ and $\log\bm \sigma = \mathbf{W}_{\bm \sigma}\bm h' + \bm b_{\bm \sigma}$, where $\mathbf{W}_{\bm \mu}, \mathbf{W}_{\bm \sigma}, \bm b_{\bm \mu}, \bm b_{\bm \sigma}$ are the weights and biases for $\bm \mu$ and $\bm \sigma$.

-From our observations, both shallow (e.g.~PCA features) and deep representations can be used to obtain domain information $\bm h$.
+From our observations, both shallow (e.g., PCA features) and deep representations can be used to obtain domain information $\bm h$.
 In our end-to-end model we use the latter.
 We choose the activations of the last convolutional layer, i.e., $\bm h = \text{sigmoid}(\mathbf{W}_{\bm h}\bm h' + \bm b_{\bm h})$ as the high-level representation~\cite{Yosinski2014}, where $\mathbf{W}_{\bm h}, \bm b_{\bm h}$ are the weights and biases for the deep abstractions.
+Having obtained the domain information $\bm\Omega$ and deep representation $\bm h$, a natural choice for the transfer map $\mathcal{G}$ is through reparameterization.
+We now propose a modified reparameterization trick to sample from the transfer latent space, as follows: